gvwilson/sensibleadventures/arecibo/arecibo.md

 the young astrologer notes,
 but according to his servants he has at least eaten that day.
-Her Majesty's minister insists on regular reports, and the young astrologer would rather fill them with trivia than the unorthodox things the foreigner sometimes says.
+Her Majesty's minister insists on regular reports, which the young astrologer fills with trivia rather than with the unorthodox things the foreigner sometimes says.

 He clears his throat.
-"May I have the honor of introducing you to scholar Liu Zhao, who has come from the court of the Gaozong Emperor?
+"I have the honor of introducing you to scholar Liu Zhao, who has come from the court of the Gaozong Emperor.
 I apologize for any appearance of poor manners," he continues hurriedly to the scholar,
 "But my colleague has no name by which to be introduced."